-After learning the inspiration and techniques of each Master the children are ready for the real fun.
-This students will work in our art studio as our well-equipped teacher leads the students on a step-by-step journey through the art project.
+After learning the inspiration and techniques of each Master, the children are ready for the real fun.
+This students will work in our art studio as our well-equipped teacher leads the students on a step-by-step journey through an art project.
 Often in the same medium, style or subject matter as the Master, the students will discover their creativity while developing confidence in their own unique abilities.

 Dedicated volunteers from our school form the backbone of the program, and allow for a true partnership experience.
 Class Act has been selected as one of the nine most exemplary music education programs in the United States by the League of American Orchestras and the National Endowment for the Arts.

 AVCS has a multiple opportunities for a student to experience dramatic theater.
 Beginning in Junior Kindergarten each elementary class will go to Drama Class with our Drama Teacher every other week for at least 40 minutes.
 During this time, the students will begin to explore the art of puppetry, role play, communication, public speaking and collaboration.
 In Middle School, grades 6-8, our students may take Drama/Art as one of their electives.
 This will give them opportunities to act, write scripts, create costumes, and participate in set design.
 During the Art portion of this class, the students will explore the lives and techniques of the great master artists bringing them to life through several mediums including papermache’, clay, ink and paint.